 In rare cases, some people might have allergic reactions to resveratrol.
 This could show up as skin rashes, itching, or swelling.
 If these allergic reactions happen, it is very important to stop taking resveratrol and get medical help immediately.

-Risks and Concerns Regarding Resveratrol Supplements
+Risks of High-Dose Resveratrol Supplements

 Resveratrol from natural food sources is usually safe for most people.
 However, you should be careful when thinking about taking resveratrol supplements.
 Taking high doses of resveratrol over a long time may come with risks.